danielharrell/does_music_move/does_music_move.md

 move.
 And this is because the space where we see anything move, is the space where the movement belongs to us, rather than to anything we might see outside us.
-In other words, motion occurs in the space we inhabit, rather than in the space we observe.
+So there *is* a motion to see, when we are the ones making it.
+Or to put this claim in the terms I used earlier, motion occurs in the space we inhabit, rather than in the space we observe.
 In the space we observe, we only see the continuous path of a motion, occupied at every place by the thing that moves.
 But in the